tytydraco/yessleep/out/Im_in_love_with_a_mannequin_And_she_loves_me_too_Part_2.md

 "Alice, where are we going?"
 I cried.

 "We just need to loop back around!" she replied.
 "Lead him this way, then slip back to your car.
-He doesn't actually know what you drive.
-He's not a cop, he doesn't have access to that stuff.
+He's not a cop.
 He's a member of a downtown gang, but he's disguised as a cop because it's an easy way to take you in."

 My stomach clenched.
 "Alice..." we were starting to slow down, already halfway wound back toward the rest stop.
 In the distance, the man's footsteps kept going, passing us by over a hundred yards while we were now stopping behind an enormous shrub shielding us from view.